Welcome to Carnets de route

 • Nurses have a wealth of knowledge and can offer a wide range of treatments.
 Some nurses can prescribe medication and refer you to specialists.

-• Pharmacists have a wealth of knowledge and can offer you a pharmacy consultation.
+• Pharmacists have a wealth of knowledge, can offer you a pharmacy consultation and can prescribe some common medications

 • It can be difficult to get an appointment at a clinic.
 See RAMQ IFHP to find out how to make an appointment.